 Reconciliation and the Eucharist

 Preparing the Year 3 children to receive the Sacraments of Reconciliation and First Holy Communion is the joint responsibility of all members of staff, Fr.
-Alessandro Locatelli (our parish priest), Br.
-Andrew, the Year 3 teaching team and the RE leader.
+Kuriakose (our parish priest), Fr.
+Matthew, the Year 3 teaching team and the RE leader.

 We have very strong links with our parish community and this is vital to the successful running of the First Holy Communion programme.
 Photographs of the children are displayed in church so that members of the parish know who they are praying for.

 Although the children are prepared in Year 3, we build on the knowledge and understanding gained in the earlier years as well as the child’s faith from home.

 The programme begins with the children participating in an Enrolment Mass at Holy Name Church, Great Barr.
 This enables the children and their families to make a clear symbol of commitment and dedication to the programme.

 The children take part in RE lessons focusing on both sacraments and also preparation Masses leading up to receiving the sacraments of Reconciliation and the Eucharist.
 As well as RE lessons and preparation Masses, the children (along with a family member) attend spiritual retreats, workshops and time for prayer and reflection in school.
 These experiences form part of St. Mark’s ‘Journey of Faith’ Programme which prepares the children and their family in receiving the Sacraments.
 The ‘Journey of Faith’ Programme is run on a number of evenings after school and it is always followed by a fish and chip supper which is enjoyed by all.